 Vice-Chancellor’s International Postgraduate Scholarship

-There are two scholarships of £3,000 available.
+There are five scholarships of £3,000 available.
 The scholarship is awarded by a panel of staff and is in the form of a tuition fee reduction.

 International Studio Space Scholarship

 Home and EU Alumni Discount

-All graduates of BA (Hons) or the Access to HE courses at Leeds Arts University will qualify for a discount.
+Discounts are available to graduates of BA (Hons) or the Access to HE courses at Leeds Arts University directly progressing to a postgraduate course at the University.
 These discounts are as follows: